 Q: How often will my daughter meet with her mentor?

 Mentorships generally are booked weekly, but some writers choose to meet with their mentors every other week or even once per month.

 Q: How will you choose a mentor for my son?

 We consider a number of factors when matching mentors, including schedule and availability for your requested timing, a mentor’s strengths and a young writer's goals, personality match, and a match of interests, genre, and working style.
-Our mentors are professional writers, storytellers and illustrators who bring their own experience and passion for creative work to the art of mentorship.
+Our mentors are professional writers and authors who bring their own experience and passion for creative work to the art of mentorship.

 Q: Will my daughter share her work with her mentor?

 We collaborate using Google docs.
 During sessions, writers share their work in real-time with their mentors.
 Prior to each session, mentors scan through the writing done since the previous session.
 Should a writer want focused editorial reading, along with specific line notes, our mentors offer a variety of á la carte editorial services.